-Our goal for the Nova API to provide a consistent abstraction to access on demand compute resources.
+Our goal for the Nova API is to provide a consistent abstraction to access on demand compute resources.
 We are not aiming to expose all features of all hypervisors.
 Where the details of the underlying hypervisor leak through our APIs, we have failed in this goal, and we must work towards better abstractions that are more interoperable.
 This is one reason why we put so much emphasis on the use of Tempest in third party CI systems.

-The key tenant of driver parity is that if a feature is supported in a driver, it must feel the same to users, as if they where using any of the other drivers that also support that feature.
+The key tenet of driver parity is that if a feature is supported in a driver, it must feel the same to users, as if they where using any of the other drivers that also support that feature.
 The exception is that, if possible for widely different performance characteristics, but the effect of that API call must be identical.

 Following on from that, should a feature only be added to one of the drivers, we must make every effort to ensure another driver could be implemented to match that behavior.